polyverse/zerotect/install/README.md

 ```

 When using a configuration file, no other command-line options are supported.
 To see all options available in a configuration file, read the [Reference polytect.toml file](../reference/polytect.toml).

-### Run one polytect per kernel

-Since Polytect detects side-effects from the kernel, it is sufficient to run a single instance of polytect for every Kernel.
-What this means is, traditional Linux "containers" (using cgroups and namespaces) do not need polytect whtin them so long as either the host is running it, or there's a single container running it.

-However, "VM" containers such as Kata Containers, Firecracker VMs, and so forth will warrant a polytect instance per container, since they would not share the same kernel.